OvidijusParsiunas/deep-chat/example-servers/python/flask/README.md

 ![Deep Chat](../../../assets/readme/flask-connect.png)

 This is an example Flask server template that can be used to communicate with the [Deep Chat](https://www.npmjs.com/package/deep-chat) component.
-It includes a variety of endpoints that can be used to host your own service or act as a proxy for the following AI APIs - [OpenAI](https://openai.com/blog/openai-api), [HuggingFace](https://learn.microsoft.com/en-gb/azure/cognitive-services/), [StabilityAI](https://stability.ai/), [Cohere].
+It includes a variety of endpoints that can be used to host your own service or act as a proxy for the following AI APIs - [OpenAI](https://openai.com/blog/openai-api), [HuggingFace](https://learn.microsoft.com/en-gb/azure/cognitive-services/), [StabilityAI](https://stability.ai/), [Cohere](https://docs.cohere.com/docs).

 ### :calling: UI component